cliftonm/airity/README.md

 ==
  - We prefer a more object-oriented style of coding than native-speaking Ruby'ists may be comfortable with.
  - we prefer things like explicit return values.
- - Idiomatic Ruby is fine, but I like to wrap the idioms in English readable functions.
+ - Idiomatic Ruby is fine, but we like to wrap the idioms in English readable functions.
  - We like small, well documented functions.

 If you're comfortable with those guidelines, then you're welcome to contribute to the code base.
 In a nutshell, your code is expected: